A-mi13/imgfmtconv/README.md

 ## Configuration

-The plugin settings are stored in `config/settings.json` and automatically loaded when Strapi starts.
+The plugin comes with a default `config/settings.json` file included in the repository.
+You can edit this file to set up your preferred options before starting Strapi.

 ### Available Settings